Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 fields.
 Successful apply creates a durable origin-keyed latch.
 It does not claim that signatures or a witness already exist.

+The outer transaction's mandatory `sfLastLedgerSequence` bounds only intent admission.
+Successful admission starts a separate publication lifetime on the new latch; queue delay before admission never consumes that publication window.

 *Anti-pattern:* treating provisional open-ledger execution or source transaction-set agreement as authorization to release destination signatures.